- May 19 – Deadline for changing course grading option to S/NS

 As you’ve probably seen by now, group projects are very common at UW Bothell.
 Learning to work in a team environment has many benefits, but can be a challenge as well.
-Here are some tips to help make group projects go smooth, courtesy of the writing center.
+Here are some tips to help make group projects go smoothly, courtesy of the Writing and Communication Center.

 Create a Plan: